xamarin/xamarin-macios/docs/website/mtouch-errors.md

 If updating the deployment target is not possible, then please use an older version of Xamarin.iOS.

-### <a name="MT0074"/>MT0074: Xamarin.iOS * does not support a minimum deployment target of * (the maximum is *).
+### <a name="MT0074"/>MT0074: Xamarin.iOS * does not support a deployment target of * (the maximum is *).
 Please select an older deployment target in your project's Info.plist or upgrade to a newer version of Xamarin.iOS.

 Xamarin.iOS does not support setting the minimum deployment target to a higher version than the version this particular version of Xamarin.iOS was built for.